 Unsustainable Packaging: A Wasteful Epidemic

-Unfathomable harm is being done to the earth by plastic packaging.
-You can go to any grocery store and see all manufactured containers, wrappings, and bags.
-Even if it is only for the most straightforward fruits or vegetables, an absurd amount of unnecessary plastic is used in the produce aisle alone.
+Unfathomable harm is being inflicted on the Earth by plastic packaging.
+You can visit any grocery store and see the numerous manufactured containers, wrappings, and bags.
+Even for the most straightforward fruits or vegetables, an absurd amount of unnecessary plastic is used in the produce aisle alone.

 Now, consider how many plastic bottles, containers, bags, and wraps you use in an average week.
 It’s wild, isn’t it?
-Two hundred pounds of plastic per person each year are thrown away in America on average, with packaging making up 40% of that number.
-So where does this end up?
+On average, Americans throw away 200 pounds of plastic per person each year, with packaging accounting for approximately 40% of that total.
+So, where does this end up?
 Landfills, waterways and our fragile ecosystems suffer as they are filled with trash.

 Statistics about Packaging

-1. Every year, around one-third (roughly 32%) out of 78 million tons produced globally flow into our oceans through rivers, etc., states “Science” magazine report;
+- Every year, around one-third (roughly 32%) of the 78 million tons produced globally flow into our oceans through rivers and other means, according to a Science magazine report.

-2. Globally, we buy one million single-use bottles every minute, which is more than twice what can be recycled at any given time;
+- Globally, we purchase one million single-use bottles every minute, which is more than twice the amount that can be recycled at any given time.

 Our planet is being choked by a petroleum-based packaging product that cannot sustain itself.
-We have facilitated an unsustainable addiction to toxic plastics, which disrupt ecology systems, contaminate food chains and take hundreds if not thousands before decomposing.
+We have facilitated an unsustainable addiction to toxic plastics, which disrupts ecological systems, contaminates food chains and takes hundreds, if not thousands, before decomposing.

 The Toxic Trail of Plastic